MOST Bus

-MOST (Media Oriented Systems Transport) is a high-speed multimedia network technology optimized by the automotive industry.
+MOST (Media Oriented Systems Transport) is a high-speed multimedia network technology for the automotive industry.
 It can be used for applications inside or outside the car.
-The serial MOST bus uses a daisy-chain topology or ring topology and synchronous data communication to transport audio, video, voice and data signals via plastic optical fiber (POF) (MOST25, MOST150) or electrical conductor (MOST50, MOST150) physical layers.
+The serial MOST bus uses a daisy-chain topology or ring topology and synchronous serial communication to transport audio, video, voice and data signals via plastic optical fiber (POF) (MOST25, MOST150) or electrical conductor (MOST50, MOST150) physical layers.

-MOST technology is used in almost every car brand worldwide, including Audi, BMW, General Motors, Honda, Hyundai, Jaguar, Lancia, Land Rover, Mercedes-Benz, Porsche, Toyota, Volkswagen, SAAB, SKODA, SEAT and Volvo.
-SMSC and MOST are registered trademarks of Standard Microsystems Corporation (“SMSC”), now owned by Microchip Technology.
+MOST technology had been used in car brands worldwide, including BMW, and General Motors.

+MOST is a registered trademark of Standard Microsystems Corporation (SMSC), now owned by Microchip Technology.

 Principles of communication

-The MOST specification defines the physical and the data link layer as well as all seven layers of the ISO/OSI-Model of data communication.
-Standardized interfaces simplify the MOST protocol integration in multimedia devices.
+The MOST specification defines the physical and the data link layer as well as all seven layers of the OSI model for data communication.
 For the system developer, MOST is primarily a protocol definition.
-It provides the user with a standardized interface (API) to access device functionality.
+It provides the user with a standardized application programming interface (API) to access device functionality.
 The communication functionality is provided by driver software known as MOST Network Services.
-MOST Network Services include Basic Layer System Services (Layer 3, 4, 5) and Application Socket Services (Layer 6).
-They process the MOST protocol between a MOST Network Interface Controller (NIC), which is based on the physical layer, and the API (Layer 7).
+MOST Network Services include Basic Layer System Services (layers 3, 4, 5) and Application Socket Services (layer 6).
+They process the MOST protocol between a MOST network interface controller (NIC) and the API.

 MOST networks

 A MOST network is able to manage up to 64 MOST devices in a ring configuration.
-Plug and play functionality allows MOST devices to be easily attached and removed.
+Plug-and-play functionality allows MOST devices to be easily attached and removed.
 MOST networks can also be set up in virtual star network or other topologies.
-Safety critical applications use redundant double ring configurations.
-Hubs or switches are also possible, but they are not well-established in the automotive sector.
+Safety-critical applications use redundant double-ring configurations.

 In a MOST network, one device is designated the timing master.
 Its role is to continuously supply the ring with MOST frames.
 A preamble is sent at the beginning of the frame transfer.
 The other devices, known as timing followers, use the preamble for synchronization.
-Encoding based on synchronous transfer, allows constant post-sync for the timing followers.

 MOST25

 MOST25 provides a bandwidth of approximately 23 megabaud for streaming (synchronous) as well as package (asynchronous) data transfer over an optical physical layer.
 It is separated into 60 physical channels.
-The user can select and configure the channels into groups of four bytes each.
-MOST25 provides many services and methods for the allocation (and deallocation) of physical channels.
+The user can select and configure the channels into groups of four.
+MOST25 provides services and methods for the allocation (and deallocation) of physical channels.

-MOST25 supports up to 15 uncompressed stereo audio channels with CD-quality sound or up to 15 MPEG-1 channels for audio/video transfer, each of which uses four bytes (four physical channels).
+MOST25 supports up to 15 uncompressed stereo audio channels with CD-quality sound or up to 15 MPEG-1 channels for audio and video transfer, each of which uses four physical channels.